cypienta/docs/docs/source/dag/dags.rst

         - enrich_with_technique
         - update_lookup_table - trigger update_lookup_table DAG
-        - clustering part 1

-    - The DAG then puts in the redis queue, the batches that must be processed by the pipeline_part_2 DAG in sequential order, and triggers the pipeline_part_2 DAG.
+    - The DAG then triggers pipeline_part_2 concurrently, one for each clustering agent to be processed.

 #. **pipeline_part_2:**

+    - The DAG is triggered by pipeline_part_1 DAG to process the batches per clustering agent.
+    - It triggers the following tasks in sequence:

+        - clustering part 1 - batches for clustering part 1 are ran concurrently

+    - The DAG then triggers pipeline_part_3 concurrently for per clustering agent to be processed.
+Each clustering agent DAG run will run only single batch of data in sequential manner.

+#. **pipeline_part_3:**

-    - The DAG is triggered by pipeline_part_1 DAG to process the batches in sequential order.
+    - The DAG is triggered by pipeline_part_2 DAG to process the batches in sequential order per clustering agent.
-    - It reads from the redis queue front and triggers the following tasks in sequence:
+    - It triggers the following tasks in sequence:

         - clustering part 2
-        - flow - if the current processed batch is the last batch in the queue
-        - create campaign - if the current processed batch is the last batch in the queue
-        - retrigger pipeline_part_2 if there are more batches to process
+        - retrigger pipeline_part_3 if there are more batches to process

-    - Once the current batch is processed successfully, it removes the batch from the redis queue.
+    - Once the current batch is processed successfully, it triggers the pipeline_part_4 DAG for the pertinent clustering agent.

+#. **pipeline_part_4:**

+    - The DAG is triggered by pipeline_part_3 DAG.
+    - It triggers the following tasks in sequence:

+        - flow - batches for flows are ran concurrently
+        - create campaign

 #. **snapshot:**

-    - The DAG is triggered by the pipeline_part_2 DAG to create a snapshot of the current state of the pipeline.
+    - The DAG is triggered by the pipeline_part_4 DAG to create a snapshot of the current state of the pipeline.
     - It snapshots the database and restarts it.

 #. **restore:**

-    - This DAG is triggered by the failure callback of the pipeline_part_1 and pipeline_part_2 DAG.
+    - This DAG is triggered by the failure callback of the pipeline_part_1, pipeline_part_2, pipeline_part_3, and pipeline_part_4 DAG.
     - It restores the database to the last saved snapshot and restarts it.

 #. **update_lookup_table:**